-AREAS OF LEARNING OUTCOMES 1.
-Students have knowledge and understanding of the P1. identifies and applies legal concepts and terminology nature and institutions of domestic and international law P2. describes the key features of Australian and international law 2.
-Students have knowledge and understanding of the P3. describes the operation of domestic and international legal systems operation of Australian and international legal systems and P4. discusses the effectiveness of the legal system in addressing issues the significance of the rule of law 3.
-Students have knowledge and understanding of the P5. describes the role of law in encouraging cooperation and resolving conflict, interrelationship between law, justice and society and the as well as initiating and responding to change changing nature of the law P6. explains the nature of the interrelationship between the legal system and society P7. evaluates the effectiveness of the law in achieving justice 4.
-Students investigate, analyse and communicate relevant P8. locates, selects and organises legal information from a variety of sources legal information and issues including legislation, cases, media, international instruments and documents P9. communicates legal information using well-structured responses P10. accounts for differing perspectives and interpretations of legal information and issues
+- P1. identifies and applies legal concepts and terminology - P2. describes the key features of Australian and international law - P3. describes the operation of domestic and international legal systems - P4. discusses the effectiveness of the legal system in addressing issues - P5. describes the role of law in encouraging cooperation and resolving conflict, as well as initiating and responding to change - P6. explains the nature of the interrelationship between the legal system and society - P7. evaluates the effectiveness of the law in achieving justice - P8. locates, selects and organises legal information from a variety of sources including legislation, cases, media, international instruments and documents - P9. communicates legal information using well-structured responses - P10. accounts for differing perspectives and interpretations of legal information and issues